nvidia-china-sae/mair-hub/README.md

 - [r1-zero](./rl-tutorial/r1-zero/): Tutorial of using the veRL framework to reproduce the reinforcement learning training process of DeepSeek-R1-Zero in the mathematics domain.
 - [r1-like](./rl-tutorial/r1-like/): Tutorial of using the openRLHF framework to reproduce the reinforcement learning training process of DeepSeek-R1 in the mathematics domain.
+- [vlm-R1](./rl-tutorial/vlm-R1/): Tutorial of using the veRL framework to train VLM models with reinforcement learning using both text and multimodal data to enhance reasoning capabilities in the mathematics domain.

 ### External Resources